Our research is editorially independent but we may earn a commission for purchases made through our links.

-Oak Bluffs, Martha’s Vineyard, Massachusetts (Hotel Prices & Photos)
+Oak Bluffs, Martha’s Vineyard, Massachusetts

 Oaks Bluff, located on the northeastern shore of Martha’s Vineyard, may best be known for its unique, vibrant-colored gingerbread cottages that give the town a storybook feel.
 The picturesque harbor village evolved from a mid-19th-century Methodist campground, and eventually, the canvas tents were replaced with the hundreds of tiny, elaborately decorated cottages.
-They became a tourist attraction in their own right in the late 19th century – many are still family owned and passed on generation to generation.
+They became a tourist attraction in their own right in the late 19th century – many are still family-owned and passed on from generation to generation.
 The beaches here face into Vineyard Sound and usually have very minimal surf, which makes the water fabulous for swimming or for the little ones to enjoy wading.
 Everyone will love taking a ride on the Flying Horses Carousel too, open from Easter Sunday through Columbus Day, it’s the oldest carousel in the nation, spinning since 1876, and a national landmark.

 While Rockport’s shops once sat boarded up, thanks to a resurgence in recent years, this scenic fishing village now welcomes visitors with colorfully-hued buildings housing a collection of boutiques, eateries and ice cream shops.
 The town is famous around the world as the hometown of Andre the Seal.
 The harbor seal spent his winters at Boston’s New England Aquarium, and his summers here in the harbor.
 His story was the subject of a feature film, “Andre,” and a book, A Seal Called Andre.
-Not only should you take a selfie with Andre’s life-sized granite statue while you’re here, you can do some great sand castle building and enjoy a refreshing dip over at Front Beach.
+Not only should you take a selfie with Andre’s life-sized granite statue while you’re here, but you can also do some great sandcastle building and enjoy a refreshing dip over at Front Beach.
 Afterward, dine at one of the multiple oceanfront eateries that serve up fresh, local seafood.

 Nantucket sits 30 miles off the coast of Cape Cod, Massachusetts, and can be accessed via a scenic ferry ride.
 Many visitors come for the beaches, all of which are open to the public.
 Those set along the south shore are ideal if you’re looking for the big waves and unforgettable sunsets.
 Coatue is popular for sea kayaking, exploring the crescents and points, while Children’s Beach is known for its lack of current on the sheltered waters of Nantucket Harbor, where the little ones can splash around.
 The island also hosts lighthouses, a whaling museum and bike paths that branch off in every direction.

-Bar Harbor, Maine (Hotel Prices & Photos)
+Bar Harbor, Maine

 Summer days in Ogunquit are planned according to the tides.
 Halfway between high tide and low tide, when the current of the Ogunquit River flows swiftly out to the Atlantic, visitors and locals alike congregate on the flat stretch of sand that rolls down to the riverbank.
 Soon the mass of beachgoers are in the river, which is less chilly than the ocean, but still makes for a rather cool but refreshing dip. call.
 They bring with them flotation devices like rafts, boogie boards, and inner tubes.
 Just east of Ogunquit’s lazy river, is a wide swatch of sand, Ogunquit Beach, which spans some three and a half miles from the center of town all the way to more remote sections called Footbridge and North beaches.

-Newport, Rhode Island (Hotel Prices & Photos)
+Newport, Rhode Island

 Newport may best be known for its grand historic mansions, and sailing, but it’s also home to some wonderful beaches that are often overlooked.
 Visitors can enjoy sand and surf along Narragansett Bay and directly on the Atlantic, particularly at Fort Adams State Park, which hosts a beach alongside a well-used 19th-century fort, hosting tours, festivals and live music.
 Visitors can also enjoy a stroll on the rugged shoreline along the CliffWalk and sailing across the glistening waters of the bay.

-Watch Hill, Rhode Island (Hotel Prices & Photos)
+Watch Hill, Rhode Island